-Located between Waco and Austin, Fort Hood, Texas is the largest active duty U.S. military installation.
+Located between Waco and Austin, Fort Hood, Texas is one of the largest U.S. military installations.
 The post is over 300 square miles--so if you aren’t already familiar with the area, you might feel a little overwhelmed when you get orders to PCS there.

-Thankfully, with the help of several online resources, you can start to get your bearings and get to know the area even before you move.
+Thankfully, with a little research, you can start to get your bearings and get to know the area even before you move.

 Getting to Know Fort Hood

 When you search Fort Hood on MilitaryByOwner, you’ll find reviews on neighborhoods located in Harker Heights, Killeen, Belton, and Temple.
 While close to each other, each of these towns has its own unique culture.

 Harker Heights has several popular including Skipcha Mountain Estates, Knights Ridge, and Evergreen Estates.
 This area is only about 15 minutes from post and has many of your well-known chain restaurants and retail stores.

 Killeen is just a little further out from post than Harker Heights and is a bit bigger.
 Locals suggest limiting your househunting search to South Killeen to be sure you find a home in a good area.

 Belton and Temple are located about 25 minutes off post.
 Belton has the cozy, small town Texas feel that everyone loves, while Temple is more industrial but offers residents a wider variety of things to do.